Boutonnière: History

-The word boutonnière derives from the French word for "buttonhole flower".
+The word boutonnière derives from the French word for "buttonhole".
 Similar to a wedding bouquet, in the 16th century, boutonnières were used to ward off bad luck and evil spirits.
-It was also used to keep bad scents away and was believed to protect against diseases.
+They were also used to keep bad scents away and were believed to protect against diseases.

 In the 18th century, however, many wore boutonnières as fashion statements.
 They were put on the buttonholes of frock coats.
 In most parts of Europe during this time, it was normal for men to wear fashionable clothes that included not only a boutonnière, but also breeches and boots.
 The French soon began to incorporate this style as well.

 During the 19th century, boutonnières became popular with followers of the Romantic movement, adding fresh color to attire.
 This was one of the many accessories that a man could add to his clothing to make him stand out from the crowd, similar to picking a pair of well-polished shoes.
 Other popular accessories were chains, cigar cases and jeweled pins.

 In the 20th century, after World Wars I and II, the wearing of a flower on the lapel remained popular.
 Although worn less commonly as time went on, a boutonnière served as a symbol of good breeding, elegance and sophistication.
 This was due partly to the influence of cinema.

 Today, boutonnières are still part of a man's formal attire, chiefly used on special occasions such as weddings, proms or ceremonies.
 When worn at a wedding or prom, they often match the flowers (corsages) of the bride or date.
 There are many types and styles of boutonnières to choose from.
 In some cases, the groom, his groomsmen and the father of the bride all wear boutonnières, adding a touch of elegance to the important occasion.